1wheel/roadtolarissa/source/_posts/2015-02-22-svg-path-strings.markdown

 <link rel="stylesheet" type="text/css" href="/javascripts/posts/svgPaths/style.css">

-SVG comes with a several shape elements - `rect`, `ellipse`, `line`, `polygon` - that can create basic forms.
+SVG comes with several shape elements - `rect`, `ellipse`, `line`, `polygon` - that can create basic forms.
 To create a map, steamgraph or other more complicated shapes, `path` elements are used.
 Instead of specifying the size and position of a path element with attributes like `height`, `radius` or `x` as we do with the basic shapes, the geometry of the path element is determined by a single `d` attribute.

-This `d` attribute processes a path string describing the movement of pen across a sheet of paper.
+This `d` attribute processes a path string that describing the movement of a pen across a sheet of paper.
 [D3](https://github.com/mbostock/d3/wiki/SVG-Shapes#path-data-generators) has powerful path generators that are simple to use; this post describes how the path strings are interpreted so you can create your own.

 ###Straight Line

-Each path string starts with an `M` moveto command which moves the pen to a new coordinate defined by a pair of numbers after the `M`.
+Each path string starts with an `M` moveto command that moves the pen to a new coordinate defined by a pair of numbers after the `M`.
 For example, `M 100 200` moves the pen to a start position 100 pixels left and 200 pixels down from the origin (typically the upper left corner of the SVG).

-The `L` lineto command moves the pen from its current position to a new coordinate, tracing a straight line alone the way. `M 100,200 L 400,300` traces a line from 100,200 to 400,300.
+The `L` lineto command moves the pen from its current position to a new coordinate, tracing a straight line along the way. `M 100,200 L 400,300` traces a line from 100,200 to 400,300.

 Multiple `L` and `M` commands can be combined to create complex shapes: